np-guard/vmware-analyzer/README.md

         nsxanalyzer generate -r config.json

 Flags:
       --create-dns-policy                  flag to create a policy allowing access to target env dns pod (default false) --disjoint-hint stringArray          comma separated list of NSX groups/tags that are always disjoint in their VM members, needed for an effective and sound synthesis process, can specify more than one hint (example: "--disjoint-hint frontend,backend --disjoint-hint app,web,db")
       --endpoints-mapping string           flag to set target endpoints for synthesis;  must be one of vms,pods,both (default "both")
   -h, --help                               help for generate
       --hints-inference                    automatic inference of NSX groups/tags that are always disjoint, needed for an effective and sound synthesis process
       --output-filter strings              filter the analysis/synthesis results by vm names, can specify more than one (example: "vm1,vm2")
+      --policy-optimization-level string   flag to set policy optimization level; must by one of: none,moderate,max (default "max")
       --segments-mapping string            flag to set target mapping from segments; must be one of pod-network,udns (default "udns")
   -d, --synthesis-dir string               run synthesis; specify directory path to store target synthesis resources
       --synthesize-admin-policies          include admin network policies in policy synthesis (default false)
 ```

 ## Example k8s network policy synthesis